Idli Recipe (Soft Idli)

 Serving Suggestions for Idli

-- Idlis are perfect for breakfast or a light meal, idlis are a staple in South Indian cuisine.
-Enjoy soft, round and fluffy South Indian Idlis (Steamed Rice Cake) at home.
+Idlis are perfect for breakfast or a light meal and are a staple in South Indian cuisine.
+Enjoy soft, fluffy steamed rice cakes at home, and for extra flavor, drizzle a little ghee on top before serving.

 The idli batter should rise and have a slightly sour smell after fermentation.
 You’ll also see small bubbles when stirred.